 I serve my personal web site at DavidPassmore.net through LunarPages, a commercial web hosting service with which I have contracted.
 I retain all rights to the content and design of the site at DavidPassmore.net.

-I also serve web content through space on Penn State’s personal web server at www.personal.psu.edu/dlp and through economywork.com, a site hosted by BlueHost with which Penn State’s Department of Learning and Performance Systems has contracted.
-My web sites at www.personal.psu.edu/dlp and economywork.com and all elements of courseware served on these sites were developed by me and are licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+I also serve web content through space on Penn State’s personal web server at www.personal.psu.edu/dlp.
+My web site at www.personal.psu.edu/dlp and all elements of courseware served on this site were developed by me and are licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.

 My web sites are, in part, a source of official communication about my activities and about the academic courses that I teach at Penn State.
 Information provided on my sites is not meant to supersede any policies established through general Penn State administrative documents.